krystal-managed/tfm-katapult-vm/README.md

 - `Ubuntu 22.04`
 - `Ubuntu 24.04`

-For specific accounts such as Krystal Enterprise there are also specific ISO's that can ber used as well
+For specific accounts such as Krystal Enterprise there are also specific ISO's that can be used as well such as the following:

 - `OpenBSD 7.6`
 - `OpenBSD 7.7`